Synthetic data generation method for data-free knowledge distillation in regression neural networks: Related work

 \subsection{Knowledge distillation for regression}

 Most of the methods currently existing in knowledge distillation literature deal with classification problems.
 These methods generally are not immediately applicable to regression problems where the predictions are unbounded real values.
-For regression problems, \cite{Chen2017} uses a teacher bounded regression loss where the teacher’s predictions serve as an upper bound for the student model instead of using it directly as a target. \cite{Takamoto2020} uses a teacher outlier rejection loss, that rejects outliers in training samples based on the teacher model predictions.
+For regression problems, \cite{Chen2017} uses a teacher bounded regression loss where the teacher’s predictions serve as an upper bound for the student model instead of using it directly as a target.
+This method was the first successful application of knowledge distillation to object detection problem and achieved strong results.

+\cite{Saputra2019} uses the teacher loss as a confidence score that assigns relative importance on the teacher prediction.
+This confidence score is then used in the main training task via an attentive imitation loss which adaptively down-weight the loss between the teacher and student model predictions when a particular teacher model’s prediction is not reliable.
+This method successfully performed knowledge distillation from a deep pose regression network, achieving a student model prediction close to the teacher model while reducing number of parameters by more than 90\%.

+\cite{Takamoto2020} uses a teacher outlier rejection loss, that rejects outliers in training samples based on the teacher model predictions.
+This method was applied to predict gaze angles from images of human face and was demonstrated to be effective even with noisy labels.

+\cite{Xu2022} proposed the Contrastive Adversarial Knowledge Distillation (CAKD) approach for time-series regression tasks.
+CAKD uses adversarial adaptation to align feature distributions between student and teacher models.
+To achieve better alignment on fine-grained features, contrastive learning is also used to increase similarity between the features extracted by teacher and student models for the same sample.
+The teacher model prediction is used as soft labels to guide the training for the student.

-\cite{Kang2021} introduced the first work that addresses data-free knowledge distillation for regression, by using a generator model that generates synthetic datapoints that is trained adversarially together with the student model.
+\cite{Kang2021} introduced the first work, and to our knowledge the only work that addresses data-free knowledge distillation for regression, by using a generator model that generates synthetic datapoints that is trained adversarially together with the student model.
+The method was able to substantially outperform the baseline methods of random sampling and data impression on various benchmark regression datasets.
+However, it was found that both the baseline methods and the generator method proposed here did not work well for deeper neural networks.